Aasif-github/Database/Javascript/ObjectImmutable.md

-## How can you make any object immutable?
+# How can you make any object immutable?
+# Why is it important to make an object immutable?
+Why we need to make an object immutable?

 In JavaScript, you can make an object immutable by preventing changes to it.
 This can be achieved using several built-in methods depending on the level of immutability required: